• Home

 Website

-German Reproducibility Network (GRN), which is a multidisciplinary consortium that aims to increase transparency and trustworthiness of scientific research.
+The OSC is a member of the German Reproducibility Network (GRN), a multidisciplinary consortium that aims to increase transparency and trustworthiness of scientific research.
 The Network’s goals are to promote open research practices through training and community building, to conduct meta-research, and to work with stakeholders across the sector to ensure coordination of efforts at the national level.

 forrt-logo